matrix-org/matrix-spec-proposals/proposals/2836-threading.md

 ```

 Justifications for the request API shape are as follows:
- - The HTTP path: cross-room threading is allowed hence the path not being underneath `/rooms`.
-An alternative could be
+ - The HTTP path: cross-room threading is not currently allowed but is possible hence the path not being underneath `/rooms`.
-   `/events/$event_id/relationships` but there's already an `/events/$event_id` deprecated endpoint and nesting this new MSC
+   An alternative could be `/events/$event_id/relationships` but there's already an `/events/$event_id` deprecated endpoint and
-   underneath a deprecated endpoint conveys the wrong meaning.
+   nesting this new MSC underneath a deprecated endpoint conveys the wrong meaning.
  - The HTTP method: there's a lot of data to provide to the server, and GET requests shouldn't have an HTTP body, hence opting
    for POST.
 The same request can produce different results over time so PUT isn't acceptable as an alternative.
  - The anchor point: pinning queries on an event is desirable as often websites have permalinks to events with replies underneath.